How can I get the permanent residence permit?

 • Check which tests you have to take:

-• Generally: B1 language test (oral and written)23With a Blue Card, self-employment title, or if you had a residence permit on 31.12.2004, you need A1. and the naturalization test24The naturalization test and the integration test “Leben in Deutschland” are the same.
+• Generally: B1 language test (oral and written)23With a Blue Card or (under certain conditions) if you had a residence permit on 31.12.2004, you need A1. and the naturalization test24The naturalization test and the integration test “Leben in Deutschland” are the same.
 You can take the test at the end of the integration course or indepedently.

-• Recognized refugees or asylum beneficiaries: A2 language test (oral)25For permanent residence after 5 years. and the naturalization test.
+• Recognized refugees or those entitled to asylum: A2 language test (oral)25For permanent residence after 5 years. and the naturalization test.

 • With a German school diploma, vocational training (Ausbildung), or university degree: No tests required.